Starbucks Is Rolling Out A Brand Christmas Tree Frappuccino Tomorrow & We Tried It

-Even if we aren't quite ready for the holidays, the holidays are coming for us — from all angles and in full force: Tomorrow, Starbucks is dropping its newest seasonal drink called the Christmas Tree Frappuccino.
+Even if we aren't quite ready for Christmas, Christmas is coming for us — from all angles and in full force: Tomorrow, Starbucks is dropping its newest seasonal drink called the Christmas Tree Frappuccino.
 This limited edition beverage starts with a Peppermint Mocha Crème Frappuccino blend.
 On top of the minty-mocha base sits a matcha whipped cream "tree" that's been sprinkled with candied cranberry "ornaments," dressed in a caramel drizzle "tinsel," and finally topped off with a freeze-dried strawberry "star."
 Feeling festive yet?
 After hearing the news, we dashed across the street to the nearest Starbucks location, which happened to have the new beverage a day early.
-(The drink officially launches December 7.)
-We had to give this fleeting, whimsical holiday creation a try before its retirement on December 11.
+(The drink officially launches 7th December.)
+We had to give this fleeting, whimsical holiday creation a try before its retirement on 11th December.

 Advertisement

 I happily sipped it while subconsciously humming a generic holiday tune.
 Did I finish the entire cup?
 And will I order the Santa-themed drink again?
 No and probably not.
 But for a sweet and festive treat, it did the trick.
-If you're in the market for this beverage, remember it's only available at Starbucks locations across the U.S. and Canada through December 11.
+If you're in the market for this beverage, remember it's only available at Starbucks locations across the U.S. and Canada through 11th December.
+No word as to whether the Christmas Tree Frapp will be coming to the UK at this point sadly, but we can console ourselves by indulging in a Fudge Hot Chocolate.

 Advertisement